arjun-devops-scm/kubernetes-documentation/Day-1/readme.md

    **Virtualization is a technology that allows you to create multiple virtual machines on a single physical computer, where each virtual machine has its own operating system, resources, and environment.
 It isolates hardware.**

   🚀 Examples:
-     Virtualization is like:
+     Virtualization is like:<br>
-      setting up a full new house
+      setting up a full new house<br>
-      with its own bedroom, kitchen, bathroom, electricity even if you just want to make Maggi
+      with its own bedroom, kitchen, bathroom, electricity<br>
+      even if you just want to make Maggi

   🚀 So a Virtual Machine has:<br>